 I found this for three clover cakes recipe in one of my mom’s 1980’s recipe books.
-I had never seen anything like them before, so I had to try it out!
+I have never seen anything like them before, so I had to try it out!
 It turned out to be a rather tasty small cake or large cookie – I am not sure which is the better word.
-It was found in a Christmas cookbook, but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
+The recipe was found in a Christmas cookbook, but I do not know it as a Christmas cookie, so I think you could bake it at any time of the year.
 I am baking them for the a larp event.

 The ingredients and tastes makes me think it is a rather old recipe – it reminds me of renaissance recipes.
 But I have not yet done the historical research on this cookie.

 The original recipe has no raising agents, which again makes me think it is an old recipe.
 I did add a bit of baking powder when I baked them but I have left it out the recipe and I will try them without it next (and report back).

 I have baked them twice, once for Christmas and once for the larp event: Midwinter Feast

 - 400 milliliters wheat flour 250 g

 - 1 tablespoon dates chopped

 - 100 grams icing sugar